The Seven Steps of Self Protection

 Self defense, like many words that are overused, has lost a clear definition.
 It can range from a legal term used to describe your actions in a dangerous situation to the name of the class being taught at your local continuing adult education program.
 Self defense as it will be defined in this report deals with a level of personal skill and is only one part of the larger subject of self protection.

 Self Protection is concerned with everything necessary to keep you safe, healthy and happy.
-This report deals mainly with your safety, however it is difficult to separate one from the others.
+This report deals mainly with your safety.

 There are seven steps or levels of Self Protection: